vohai2003/hdp_data_tutorials/tutorials/hdf/superset-trucking-iot-on-hdf/tutorial-1.md

 ## What is Data Visualization?

 ~~~
-"Data visualization is a study of the visual representation of data." - Wikipedia
+"Data visualization is about conveying a story or an idea as
+efficiently as possible.
+Its often said that a picture is worth
+a thousand words.
+Data visualization works the same way.
+Data
+scientists use data visualization to explore patterns in their
+data and ultimately convey results."
+ - Ryan Orban (Udacity Instructor - Data Visualization and D3.js,
+   Lesson 1: Visualization Fundamentals, 1.
+What is Data
+   Visualization?)
 ~~~

 Many people view it as an art and science, which is has various applications: